 Potency of tincture made using marijuana trim or sugar leaves: Please don’t try this recipe with trim.
 It will taste like a chlorophyll smoothie.
 For best results, make dry ice hash to get some kief for this recipe.
 Or just rub dried trim across a 72 micron screen such as your trim tray, it’ll take a while to get the 4 grams of kief needed but it’s well worth the effort compared to going through all the steps above and still yielding a planty, impotent tincture that makes everything taste like crap.

-If you don’t want the hassle of cooking your tincture in the steps above, then try this method which combines freezing temperatures with long waiting times.
-It will take a few months, but the low effort required means with a little foresight you’ll be able to set sail.
+If you don’t want the hassle of cooking your tincture in the steps above, then try this everclear freezer tincture recipe which combines freezing temperatures with long waiting times to extract the THC into your tincture.
+It will take a few months to make everclear freezer tincture, but the low effort required means with a little foresight you’ll be able to set sail.
 The longer it sits, the more complete the extract.
 But overdoing it means additional leeching of planty flavor.

 How to make cannabis tincture in your freezer